nandodsg/Innactivity-Prediction-with-Transactional-Data/README.md

 ## 3. File descriptions <a name="files"></a>

-All datasets were anomyzed by the author using pseudo IDs.
+All datasets were anomyzed by the author using pseudo IDs. pseudo SQL querys are presented with dataset specificity omitted due to confidentiallity.

 Files used during the exploratory analysis phase:

 exploratory analysis.pbix -- Power BI files
-exploratory analysis dataset (anonymous).csv -- Analytical transacional dataset for 981 credit union members exporatory analysis - churn flags (anonymous).csv -- Innactivity prediction dataset for 981 credit union members
+pseudo query - exploratory analysis dataset (anonymous).sql -- SQL Algorithm for creating the accompanying dataset. exploratory analysis dataset (anonymous).csv -- Analytical transacional dataset for 981 credit union members exporatory analysis - churn flags (anonymous).csv -- Innactivity prediction dataset for 981 credit union members pseudo query - exporatory analysis - churn flags (anonymous).sql -- SQL Algorithm for creating the accompanying dataset.

 Files used model development and testing:

-pseudo query.sql -- SQL Algorithm for creating the model dataset.
-Dataset specificity are omitted due to confidentiallity.
+pseudo query.sql-- SQL Algorithm for creating the accompanying dataset.
 Model Data Set (pseudo).csv -- Dataset used for the model Innactivity prediction with transactional data.ipynb -- Model development and evaluation python notebook

 ## 4. Results <a name="results"></a>

-Though the exploratory analysis indicates the possibily of finding correlation between transaction patterns and innactivity, the two classifiers and 4 resampling techniques used did not present good performance on this highly inbalanced dataset.
+Though the exploratory analysis indicates the possibily of finding correlation between transaction patterns and innactivity, the two classifiers and 4 resampling techniques used did not present good performance on this highly imbalanced dataset.

 ### Recommendations on future studies